Help us match you with local pros in your area

 Look for an HVAC company that employs qualified technicians who have the necessary training and licenses.
 In all states, HVAC contractors need to obtain a Section 608 Technician Certification from the Environmental Protection Agency (EPA).
 This certification is mandatory for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 An individual must pass an exam (the type of exam depends on the type of equipment they intend to work with) to be certified by the EPA.
 All other licensing requirements are handled at the state level.

 HVAC contractors in California must be licensed by the Department of Consumer Affairs Contractors State License Board (CSLB).
 The CSLB considers HVAC contractors to be specialty contractors.
 All contractors are required to have four years of experience and to be bonded, and contractors with employees must also meet insurance requirements.
 You should also look at a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Pick a company with glowing feedback and good customer testimonials.
+Pick a company with positive feedback and good customer testimonials.

 Make sure you understand the details of your project before starting.
 When getting HVAC repairs, have your provider detail which parts need replacement and why.
 Get confirmation that your technician will clean and test the entire system after the repair to verify that everything works.
 When replacing your HVAC, ask the contractor to provide details on the new brand, energy efficiency, estimated installation time, features, and model.
-Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

-Always get estimates for HVAC service in writing before work begins.
-An itemized quote should cover both labor and materials.
-Make sure you review all terms before signing a contract.
+Always get HVAC estimates in writing before work begins.
+A thorough quote will cover costs for both labor and materials.
+Make sure that you understand all terms before signing the contract.

 Normally, HVAC financing is through a third-party lender.
 If your HVAC company doesn't offer financing, you may consider taking out a loan on your own.
 Be sure to speak with your HVAC company and a financial advisor to find out what options are available to you and appropriate for your situation.